Cocaine Detox at Clearbrook Treatment Centers

 With millions of cocaine users all across the country, cocaine use is a growing problem for people of all kinds of backgrounds.
 While there are plenty of cocaine facts and myths, the truth of the matter is that this drug is extremely lethal.
 Many individuals believe that coke isn’t as dangerous as other drugs, or that they’ll be able to quit using it whenever they want to.
 However, crack cocaine is a highly addictive central nervous system stimulant that can quickly cause physical and psychological dependence.
 The longer a person abuses cocaine, the harder it may be for them to quit.

 Long-term cocaine users often experience withdrawal symptoms when they suddenly stop using.
 These symptoms are often dangerous and can be life-threatening.
-Finding sobriety from cocaine addiction starts with a medical detox for cocaine available at both Clearbrook Treatment Centers locations in Pennsylvania and Massachusetts.
+Finding sobriety from cocaine addiction starts with a medical detox for cocaine available at both Clearbrook Pennsylvania and Clearbrook Massachusetts.
 Alongside our other addiction treatment methods, we also offer a medically monitored detox for cocaine that mitigates withdrawal symptoms and helps patients safely progress in their recovery.

 The Effects of Cocaine on the Brain